andresakata/functional-programming-principles-cousera/README.md

-coursera-functional-programming-principles
+Functional Programming Principles in Scala, Cousera
 ==========================================

-My resolutions of the exercises from Functional Programming Principles in Scala course, Coursera.
+My resolutions of the exercises from Functional Programming Principles in Scala course, at Coursera.